Chieze-Franklin/nuggs/posts/2025/12/30/2025-reflections.md

 fortune would favor us.
 And in 2026, we intend to be even more daring.

 P.S.
 We’re currently in the middle of another friends-and-family round.
 The first round helped us build our solutions; this one will help accelerate their distribution.
-We’ll be organizing this round via Borderless (https://www.onborderless.com/), with a live link available in January.
+We’ll be organizing this round via [Borderless](https://www.onborderless.com/), with a live link available in January.
-If you’d like to be part of it, feel free to reach out to me at franklin@proteusai.app .
+If you’d like to be part of it, feel free to reach out to me at [franklin@proteusai.app](mailto:franklin@proteusai.app).

+P.P.S.
+This article was posted from [GitHub](https://github.com/Chieze-Franklin/nuggs/blob/main/posts/2025/12/30/2025-reflections.md) to [Medium](https://medium.com/nuggs/2025-reflections-eecdc14617f4) using the [Post to Medium](https://github.com/marketplace/actions/post-to-medium-action) GitHub action, as described [here](https://medium.com/nuggs/publishing-from-github-to-medium-testing-1-2-3-95cce52156f6).